trygvea/react-redux-starter/README.md

 Check out the redux tab in chrome developer tools, and see that the time machine is working!
 (You may also find the 'React developer tools' chrome plugin useful)

+## Step 7: Add redux-thunk for asynchronous event dispatch.
+Also added some asynchronous event handling (geolocation) to show how tidy event handling can be.
+And added babel-preset-stage-2 to get es6+ spread operator.

 ## Next step: Add redux-thunk for asynchronous event dispatch